Threats & Blackmail Lawyer Spain: Expert Criminal Defense

 The Code distinguishes several modalities.
 Conditional threats (Art.
 169.1) require a counter-performance: "if you do not do X, I will do Y"; these are the most serious.
 Non-conditional threats (Art.
 169.2) lack any demand but the threat is serious and credible.
 Minor threats (Art.
 171.7) concern harms that do not amount to a serious crime, or the same harms voiced with less seriousness.
 Blackmail (Art.
 171.2-4) is a particularly grave modality demanding money or conditions under threat of revealing private or family facts.
 There is also a specific aggravation for threats in a context of gender or domestic violence (Art.
 171.4-6 CP), where any threat —even minor— is punished with prison.

 Penalties are tiered.
 Conditional threats of serious-crime harm carry prison from 1 to 5 years if the purpose is achieved, and 6 months to 3 years if not.
-Non-conditional threats of serious-crime harm carry prison from 1 to 2 years.
+Non-conditional threats of criminal harm carry prison from 6 months to 2 years.
 Minor threats are punished with fines of 1 to 3 months, unless made with weapons or dangerous instruments, in which case penalty rises to permanent location or prison.
 Blackmail (Art.
 171.2 CP) carries 2 to 4 years' prison if part of the money is obtained, and 4 months to 2 years otherwise.
 Threats in gender violence contexts have an autonomous regime: 6 months to 1 year prison, ban on weapons and restraining order.

 Technical defence rests on several consolidated axes.
 First, intimidating suitability: the threat must be objectively apt to cause fear in an average person; expressions made in the heat of an argument, emotional hyperboles or reactive remarks are usually excluded.
 Second, the communicative context: in instant messaging (WhatsApp, Telegram, social networks) an isolated phrase reads differently within the full conversation; our strategy systematically introduces the entire exchange.
 Third, the subjective credibility of the author: if the subject lacks real capacity to carry out the threat, intimidating intent fades.
 Fourth, the borderline with coercion, slander or stalking, which share elements and demand careful classification given their very different penalties.